LibreTranslate/LibreTranslate/README.md

 ## Contributing

 We welcome contributions!
-Here's some ideas:
+Here's some ideas that take less than 90 hours:

 * Train a new language model using [Locomotive](https://github.com/LibreTranslate/Locomotive).
 For example, [Estonian](https://community.libretranslate.com/t/help-wanted-estonian-model-for-argos-translate/875/2) and many others are still missing.
 * Can you beat the performance of our language models?
 Train a new one and let's compare it.